brnacl/Ruby-Automotive/docs/user_stories.md

   * Updates DB with current mileage and current value, based on Edmunds API response
 </pre>

-<h3>Use Case #5</h3>
+<h4>As a vehicle owner that has entered information about a repair project into the application I want to get the details of the project, including parts and completion time</h4>
 <pre>
-  As a vehicle owner that has entered information about a repair project into the application I want to get the details of the project, including parts and completion time

   Usage: ./autotracker show_project

   Acceptance Criteria: